-• UK: Retailer Tempus Energy offers electricity consumers a flat rate tariff, significantly below normal market prices.
-In exchange, Tempus Energy is allowed to install a smart meter and demand response equipment at the user's residence and to manage the user's flexibility.
+- Australia: Consumers are offered a rebate on the cost of an air conditioner, compliant with a demand response platform and activated at installation.
+The load of the air conditioner is than automatically modulated by a third party. - UK: Retailer Tempus Energy offers electricity consumers a flat rate tariff, significantly below normal market prices.
+In exchange, Tempus Energy is allowed to install a smart meter and demand response equipment at the user's residence and to manage the user's flexibility automatically.
 Tempus Energy uses this flexibility to obtain lower prices at the day ahead energy market and to reduce balancing costs.
-The reduced flat tariff can thus be seen as a very simple and easy to understand demand response capacity fee69.
+The reduced flat tariff can thus be seen as a very simple and easy to understand demand response capacity fee.

-2.3.4.
-IMPORTANT FACTORS TO TAKE INTO ACCOUNT TO ESTABLISH A SUCCESSFUL DR REMUNERATION MECHANISM
+3.2.4.
+FACTORS FOR THE ESTABLISHMENT OF A SUCCESSFUL DR REMUNERATION MECHANISM

-The analyses of different smart grid pilot project within the context of the S3C project70 highlighted some key elements that determine the success of a Demand Response remuneration mechanism71.
+The analyses of different smart grid pilot project within the context of the S3C project highlighted some key elements that determine the success of a Demand Response remuneration mechanism.